winitzki/scall/tutorial/programming_dhall.md

   }
 ```

-Let us show an example of how we can use this typeclass constructor.

-Note that the `Monad` typeclass via the `pure` and `bind` methods.
 It is well known that monads also have the `join` method, with type signature `F (F a) → F a`.
+The `join` method has a simpler type than `bind` and is useful for theoretical proofs of monad properties.

-Using the typeclass constraint, we can implement a function that provides the `join` method for any monad.
+Using a `Monad` typeclass constraint, we can implement a function that provides the `join` method for any monad.

 In Haskell, we would define `join` via `bind` as: